cityofcapetown/workspace_template/README-Template.md

 # Project Name
 > Short blurb about what your product does.

-One to two paragraph statement about your product and what it does.
+For instance:

+This codebase contains a jupyter notebook that will read all your emails and compile a PDF report that contains alalytics about the following:

+* Your most frequently contacted contacts
+* A subject line word cloud
+* A count of how many words you have emailed in the last 3 months
+* A chart showing the most contacted organizations in your email history

 ## Changes to base image
 > Mention the base image that your started with.